SEN, VI, EAL

 English as an Additional Language (EAL)

 At Sythwood Primary and Nursery School we are proud of our diversity and we currently welcome families from over 20 countries with over 30 different languages.
 Over half of our community speak English as a second language so we have developed a very skilled team to provide support to these families and children.
-Mrs Raza is our EAL lead.
-Mrs Whitnall has a vast amount of experience with speech and language (she can Makaton sign as quickly as she speaks) and Mrs Salima who translate for our Arabic speakers and supports our older children in class.
+Mrs Raza is our EAL lead and Mrs Whitnall has a vast amount of experience with speech and language (she can Makaton sign as quickly as she speaks!).
+Our experienced team work with our families to ensure they have everything in place to succeed at Sythwood.
+This includes small group and one to one tutoring, support in class, family support meetings and translation for school communications.